victoriadeyemi/team-profile-generator/README.md

 ![Here is a screenshot of the team profile HTML generated using this application](./assets/images/team-profile-generator-output-html.png)

 ## License
-This application is licensed under the MIT License
+This application is licensed under the MIT License.